The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 Pretests should be brief.
 A few minutes of priming provides substantial benefits without consuming significant instructional time.
 Three to five questions before a lesson or video is typically sufficient.

-The pretesting effect joins other evidence-based strategies, including spaced practice, retrieval practice, and interleaving, as tools for enhancing learning.
+The pretesting effect joins other research-backed strategies, including spaced practise, retrieval practise, and interleaving, as tools for enhancing learning.
 These strategies share common features: they introduce productive difficulties that feel harder in the moment but produce more durable learning.

 Understanding why these strategies work helps teachers implement them effectively and explain them to students.
 When learners understand the purpose behind instructional choices, they're more likely to engage fully.

 Pretesting offers particular advantages in ease of implementation.
-Unlike some evidence-based strategies that require substantial restructuring of curriculum or teaching practice, pretesting can be incorporated incrementally with minimal disruption to existing approaches.
+Unlike some research-informed strategies that require substantial restructuring of curriculum or teaching practise, pretesting can be incorporated incrementally with minimal disruption to existing approaches.
 A teacher can begin tomorrow by simply asking a few questions before introducing new content.

 While most students benefit from pretesting, some find error-making particularly aversive.
 Creating classroom cultures where errors are normalised and valued supports both pretesting effectiveness and broader learning goals.